 The skeleton is not an inert frame, however.
 It is an active organ that produces blood cells (formed in bone marrow) and acts as a reservoir for minerals such as calcium, which can be drawn on, if required, by other parts of the body.

 Differences between the male and female skeletonsThere are only minor differences between the skeletons of men and women.
 In general, men's bones tend to be slightly larger and heavier than the corresponding bones in women.
 The female pelvic cavity is wider than that of the male to facilitate childbirth.
+For more details, see differences between male and female skeletons.

 The skeleton in other animalsVertebrates have a skeleton of bone or cartilage; arthropods have one made of chitin; while many other invertebrates use a hydrostatic skeleton, which is merely an incompressible fluid-filled region of their body.